savish/dbscan/README.md

 ## Usage

-### Prerequisites

 This project is written entirely in rust.
 It is recommended that you use the latest stable version with it.

-Oldest supported version: `1.26.1`
+The _oldest_ supported version is `1.26.1`

-### Installation

-Add the project to your `Cargo.toml` file, under dependencies.
+To use, Add the project to your `Cargo.toml` file, under dependencies.
 At the moment, there are no optional features, so this will suffice:

 **Cargo.toml**